pubnub/c-core/README.md

 In this root directory we have some files, too:

-- `posix.mk`: a "master" Makefile for POSIX - will build all the POSIX Makefiles there are
+- `posix.mk`: a "master" Makefile for POSIX - will build all the POSIX Makefiles there are (doesn't build Qt - you might not have Qt)
-- `windows.mk`: a "master" Makefile for Windows - will build all the Windows Makefiles there are
+- `windows.mk`: a "master" Makefile for Windows - will build all the Windows Makefiles there are (doesn't build Qt, you might not have Qt)
 - `VERSION`: Identifies the latest stable / recommended release